I am a PhD student in the Astronomy and Astrophysics group at the University of Warwick. My supervisor is Grant Kennedy.

 I completed my MSc in Physics at UCL (2019-2020) and my BSc in Physics at Queen Mary, University of London (2016-2019).

-Exocomets are icy bodies that live in systems other than our own Solar System, and in recent years, there have been a small number of stars that have shown signs of analogues of our Solar system comets due to the unique dips in their transits.
+Exocomets are icy bodies that live in systems other than our own Solar System, and in recent years, there have been a small number of stars that have shown signs of these Exocomets due to the unique dips in their transits.
 The most convincing evidence of this so far is that of Beta Pictoris (Zieba et al. 2019).
 Similar systems such as KIC 3542116 and KIC 11084727 (Rappaport et al. 2018) have also been detected, boosting the motivation to detect the potential presence of exocomets.
-The significance of exocomet discovery will allow us to understand the possible remnants of planet formation and the evolution of extrasolar systems, tracing back their processes through time.
+The significance of exocomets allows us to further understand the morphology of extrasolar systems, and their dynamical interactions with bodies for us to be able to detect them.

-An automated method to detect comet-like transits was developed by Kennedy et al. 2018, which used Kepler data in the main analysis.
+An automated method to detect comet-like transits was developed by Kennedy et al. 2019, which used Kepler data in the main analysis.
 As newer missions such as TESS will provide more data about younger stars with various astrophysical variability, the search for exocomets will extend towards stars that are 30-100 times brighter than Kepler, and over an all-sky survey.
-It is natural that further development of this algorithm is essential, and will be the current part of this PhD for the next several months.
+The goals are to determine the occurrence rate of Exocomets as a function of their spectral-type and stellar age.
+Therefore it is natural that further development of this algorithm is essential, and is the current part of this PhD for the next several months.

 My other research interests include the search for faint binary systems with spectroscopic data.
 This research comes from my MSc thesis on using PolyChord nested sampling towards the development of the Gaia DR4 pipeline with Dr George Seabroke and Dr Pablo Lemos.

-I have a keen interest in Earth Observation (EO), and am currently the Earth Observation Analyst for an SME on a series of low-cost satellites for the scientific and industrial communities.
-Before starting my PhD, I was an EO Data Scientist with the University of Leicester where I used machine learning to quantify aboveground biomass to monitor the performance of carbon offsets.
+I also have a keen interest in Earth Observation (EO).
+Before starting my PhD, I was an EO Data Scientist with the University of Leicester where I used machine learning to quantify aboveground biomass to monitor the performance of carbon offsets and also held a part-time position in a start-up company specialising in cost-effective satellites to explore their next avenue of satellites in EO.

 I was a committee member of Queen Mary’s Physics Society, PsiStar, for two years, becoming the President in 2018-2019.
 I led an international trip to visit ESA ESTEC in the Netherlands and introduced multiple new initiatives to the society.
 The society won the SU's “Academic Society of the Year” for both years I was involved.